 Okay, so I was happy about this point into watching the character introductions.
 Pleased, at least.
 And then we got to Number Four and I verbally said, “Oh no,” to myself.
 Number Four, or Klaus, is introduced feet-first wearing what appear to be thigh-length sneaker tights and an incredibly silly coat.
 He walks down a hallway in a dynamic long take (the best sort of long take), flirting with burly men on bunk beds, and picks up his sobriety chip as he checks out of rehab.
 I think it will come to no one’s surprise to learn that Klaus is the best damn character in this series, and exactly the sort of character I was looking for when I started this endeavor.
 Like, to an uncanny degree.
 And to think I was sold on Teleporting Margarita Boi.
 Klaus is worth two Teleporting Margarita Bois at least.

 On a more serious note, the show seems to quite like Klaus as well, because while he’s clearly a side character compared to Vanya, and comic relief besides, the show spends a lot of time with him.
 Out of all of the characters, he’s the one who gets the most prominent arc, making him a close second to Vanya in terms of narrative significance.
 As comes with the archetype, Klaus also has a lot of juicy inner turmoil that makes the dramatic parts of his character highly compelling.
 The show runs on the idea that all of the protagonists have problems due to their upbringing, but these are most visible and complex in Klaus.
 His ability, delightfully, is speaking to the dead.
 You know, an ability that would come in handy if, for instance, your father died in mysterious circumstances and everyone had beef they wanted to lay on him.
 I love this for many reasons, not the least of which is that Klaus seems both bad at and highly reluctant to summon ghosts, his drug habits apparently interfering with his powers.
 Much of the first episode is spent with him trying (and failing) to get his father to appear, which is exactly as funny as it sounds.
 Giving an unreliable character potentially quite useful powers is a good way to establish immediate conflict that doesn’t feel contrived (unlike, for instance, forcing two character to get into fisticuffs over nothing).
 Klaus of course isn’t a perfect character — I mean, obviously he is, as all of my favorite characters are, but I need to at least feign impartiality.
 As is the style of the show, what subdued moments Klaus gets are sometimes taken a bit too far, and it really wants you to know that Klaus is the comic relief.
-This sort of characters tend to work best when the audience is left wanting more of them, and I do think the series strikes a good balance of Klaus to not-Klaus content, but I won’t pretend that some of my gripes about Number Five can’t also apply to Klaus at times.
+These sorts of characters tend to work best when the audience is left wanting more of them, and I do think the series strikes a good balance of Klaus to not-Klaus content, but I won’t pretend that some of my gripes about Number Five can’t also apply to Klaus at times.

-The final character introduced in the opening credits is Vanya, Number Seven, who is the only one of the main family who doesn’t have powers.
+The final character introduced in the opening credits is Vanya, Number Seven, the only one of the main family who doesn’t have powers.
 She’s the proper main character for the series, the only well-adjusted one with, like, her own domicile.
 And… boy, the show really wants us to notice those pills she’s always taking.
 Mmm.
 I’m sure nothing will come of it.
 Anyway.
-She’s part of the family still, but purposefully outcast by their father, forced to observe her siblings saving the day and getting matching friendship tattoos.
+She’s still part of the family but purposefully outcast by their father, forced to observe her siblings saving the day and getting matching friendship tattoos.
 Vanya is a second chair violinist for a substantial orchestra, and also the author of an autobiography the family resents.
 The show claims she had a close relationship to their disappeared brother, Number Five, and also implies that she and Allison were close.
-Diego picks a fight with her when she arrives at the house, not that it would be out of character for him to do that to literally anyone in the family, but Vanya takes it pretty personally.
+Diego picks a fight with her when she arrives at the house, not that it would be out of character for him to do that to literally anyone in the family, but Vanya takes it personally.
 Like Allison, she’s written to be more passive than some of the boys, but at least with her, it plays into her own insecurities.
-She was told she wasn’t special like the others, so has little confidence in herself.
+She was told she wasn’t special like the others, so has little confidence.
 By distancing herself from her family, she’s managed to avoid many of the more serious pitfalls they’ve stumbled into, but she’s left feeling perpetually isolated from them and the outside world as a result.
 She’s also played by Ellen Page, and Ellen Page makes everything better.

 You’ll notice the skip from Four to Seven.
 This is how the characters are introduced in the series, and I actually kind of like it.
 The two family members skipped are casualties of their father’s poor decisions, one very literally.
 The show emphasizes the time passed between the more cheerful childhood escapades and the reality of what those adventures wrought by cutting Five and Six out.
 Introducing them later also emphasizes their importance within the story.
 Toward the end of this episode, an enormous portal forms in the courtyard, out of which pops Teleporting Margarita Boi.
 Teleporting Margarita Boi, or Five, since apparently no one actually bothered to name him, has been stuck in the future for several years.
 Decades, in fact; although he’s the only character still in the body of a child, he reveals that because of time-travel shenanigans, he’s actually about sixty.
 And here come the problems.

 However, that’s not what they do in this season.
 Five is arguably one of the more important characters in the series.
 Certainly compared to Diego and Allison, Five gets more screen time and special character moments.
-He’s kind of on-par with Klaus as far as significance to the story is concerned — he kick-starts the main plot with tales of impending Armageddon and introduces the main antagonists of the series.
+He’s on-par with Klaus as far as significance to the story is concerned — he kick-starts the main plot with tales of impending Armageddon and introduces the first antagonists of the series.
 But after about halfway through, his arc and character development more or less stops.
-Five differs from Klaus in one very important aspect: he doesn’t doesn’t really have flaws.
+Five differs from Klaus in one very important aspect: he doesn’t really have flaws.
 I mean, he is flawed in that he has difficulty relating to people, makes poor decisions, and doesn’t really know what to do with himself once his goals are fulfilled, but the show hasn’t made these flaws a crucial part of his character (yet).
 Five is a classic Mary Sue; he has the most useful regular power out of the group, he’s skilled in combat and tactics, he’s a child genius who knows everything, he has the best grasp on the main plot contrivance, he’s the center of attention as soon as Vanya mentions that he’s been missing, he has a mysterious past, and, oh yeah, he’s a time-traveler.
 I’m not saying this couldn’t all work out — his failures temper him quite a bit, for instance — but the combination of notoriously fickle child genius dialogue and the role the character fills within the story combine to make him cringe-inducing at times.
 Let’s just say I get major Book of Henry vibes from Five.
 He does improve later in the season, though.